-Section 125 POP plans are governed by Section 125 of the IRS tax code.
-A Premium Only Plan (POP Plan) is also known as a Cafeteria Plan.
-Employees enrolled in the Section 125 premium-only plan (POP) plan can set aside insurance premiums and other funds pretax that you can use for certain qualified medical and child care expenses.
-Since more participants in the plan equate to more tax savings for the employer.
+Section 125 Cafeteria Plan – Premium Only Plan is governed by Section 125 of the IRS tax code.
+Employees enrolled in Section 125 Cafeteria plans can set aside insurance premiums and other pretax that they can use for certain qualified medical and child care expenses since more participants in the program equate to more tax savings for the employer.

 - The most significant advantage of a POP Document is its tax-advantaged status.